discordjs/voice/examples/basic/README.md

 import { joinVoiceChannel, createAudioPlayer, createAudioResource, StreamType, AudioPlayerStatus, VoiceConnectionStatus } from '@discordjs/voice';
 import { entersState } from './util';

-/*
-	In this example, we are creating a single audio player that plays to a number of voice channels.

-	The audio player will play a single track.
-*/

-/*
-	Create the audio player.
-We will use this for all of our connections.
-*/
 const player = createAudioPlayer();

 function playSong() {